monome/docs/docs/modular/ansible/index.md

 The glide view screen allows the user to slew the currently playing note into the next triggered note.
 This is controlled by setting a slider on each step column.
 Row 7 has a slew of 0ms, effectively a pass through. from here up each row increases the slew time to the note in the current column.
 Row 6 is 20ms row 5 is 40ms all the way to 120ms in row 1.

 ![](images/grid_KR_Glide.png)

+### Modifiers

+Change the loop position by holding the *loop* modifier and pressing a new position.
+Change the loop length by pushing and holding a start position while selecting an end position.
+Press and release the start position to set the loop length to 1.

+The *time* view shows the current clock divider.

+The *probability* view is a per-step probability for each parameter.
+There are four levels which specify likelihood of execution by percentage: 100, 75, 50, and 0.
+By default all are at 100%.
+0% serves as a step mute of the specified parameter.

+Loops and time dividers are per parameter, per track, and so the phasing of parameters a fundamental feature of Kria.

 ### Quick track muting